CBID2/FreeCode-Camp-Projects/Rihanna Tribute-Page/README.md

 ### Useful resources
 - [W3 Schools: CSS Styling Links](https://www.w3schools.com/css/css_link.asp) - I wanted to find a way to make the links interactive, and this article gave me a few ideas.
 If you want to do something similiar, I highly recommend this article.
-- [FreeCodeCamp: CSS Button Style – Hover, Color, and Background](https://www.freecodecamp.org/news/css-button-style-hover-color-and-background/) - I found this article when I was struggling to style my button.
-It gave me some ideas on how to make my button appealing.
-If you're still learning this concept or need a refresher, I highly recommend reading this article.
+- [CSS Tricks: A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - I found this article when I was struggling to implement Flexbox into my CSS file.
+If you're new to this concept or need a refresher, I highly recommend referring to this guide.

 ## Author